vincerubinetti/intro-to-svgs/src/_sections/07-text.md

 {% include code-image.html src="5-text/text.svg" %}

-Text is written by specifying an `x`,`y` coordinate on a `<text>` element, and enclosing the actual text to be displayed within the element.
+Text is written by specifying an `x`/`y` coordinate on a `<text>` element, and enclosing the actual text to be displayed within the element.